BianoBonzoIII/Bop-It/README.md

 First, We created two methods, populate and getAverage.
 Method populate fills a matrix with consecutive integers increasing by 1, starting at 1.

-For example, in a 3 x 3 matrix, the elements would be
+For example, in a 3 x 3 matrix, the elements would be <br />
 | 1 2 3 | <br />
 | 4 5 6 | <br />
 | 7 8 9 | <br />